abrasive/shairport/README.md

 Running Shairport 2.0
 ---------------------
-The `'L'` setting is for the amount of latency -- the units are frames, with 44,100 frames to the second.
+The `-L` setting is for the amount of latency -- the units are frames, with 44,100 frames to the second.
 Although 99,000 frames  is slightly more than two seconds, it sounds good, as does 99,300 -- YMMV.

 Examples
 --------